wavefrontHQ/docs/pages/doc/ui_charts.md

 ### Use Dynamic Units to Optimize the Display

-Dynamic units adjust the scaling prefixes and units assigned to displayed data to favor clearer display.
-When enabled, dynamic units result change how Wavefront displays the data.
+Dynamic units adjust the scaling prefixes and units and result in a clearer display.
 The change depends on the type of metric and the corresponding unit.

 **SI or ICE/Binary Dynamic Units**